 Responsible Travel and Tourism

-Castle Travel and Inca Trail Reservations recognize that the travel and tourism industry is: "essentially the renting out for short-term lets, of other people´s environments, whether that is a coastline, a city, a mountain range or a rainforest. "
+Inca Trail Reservations recognizes that the travel and tourism industry is: "essentially the renting out for short-term lets, of other people´s environments, whether that is a coastline, a city, a mountain range or a rainforest. "

-We at Castle Travel believe that your holiday in Peru depends upon the economic, social and environmental sustainability of the places you visit and enjoy while on trip, that is why we make payback contributions to ensure tourism always benefits local communities.
+We at Inca Trail Reservations believe that your holiday in Peru depends upon the economic, social and environmental sustainability of the places you visit and enjoy while on trip, that is why we make payback contributions to ensure tourism always benefits local communities.

 We support campaigns in favor of porters' rights, knowing that in the past they used to work in terrible conditions These days an increasing number of travellers want to be more 'people-friendly' too.
 This is often called 'fair trade'.
 Castle Travel's Fair Trade in Tourism project takes fair trade one step further, into holidays.
 This means working with the travel industry to make things fairer for people living in destinations you visit.